2014 ATS Foundation Recognition Awards for Outstanding Early Career Investigators

-The awards are explained below, along with the application process, eligibility requirements, instructions, and timeline for the review process.
+The awards are explained below, along with the application process, applicant qualification requirements, instructions, timeline for the review process and submission requirements.

-Please review all eligibility requirements before submitting a full application.
+Please review all eligibility requirements before submitting a letter of intent or full application.

-The ATS Foundation will offer seven (7) unrestricted bridge funding awards for meritorious early career researchers.
+The ATS Foundation will also offer an additional seven (7) unrestricted awards for meritorious early career researchers.
 These awards provide $40,000 for one year for domestic and international ATS members, and can be put towards salary, research, or a combination of both.
 If the recipient elects to put the award towards one or more research projects, these projects must be relevant to the ATS’ mission of advancing science in pulmonary, sleep, or critical care medicine.

-The ATS Scientific Advisory Committee will assess the strength of each applicant through a careful evaluation of an A0 unfunded proposal submitted to the National Institutes of Health (NIH) or an internationally equivalent federal funding body.
-The NIH (or equivalent) must have reviewed these proposals on or after June 2012 and assigned the proposal a highly competitive scientific score.
+The ATS Scientific Advisory Committee will assess the strength of each applicant through a careful evaluation of an unfunded proposal submitted to the National Institutes of Health (NIH) or an internationally equivalent federal funding body.
+Only applications that have been submitted only one time to the funding party will be accepted.
+The NIH (or equivalent) must have reviewed these proposals on or after June 2013 and assigned the proposal a highly competitive scientific score.
 The NIH (or equivalent) critique pages (“pink sheets”) must be attached to the ATS Foundation application.
 The applicant’s biosketch and letters of recommendation will also be considered in the ATS review process.

 The NIH (or equivalent) proposal must be relevant to pulmonary, critical care, or sleep medicine, and should not have other extramural support.
 Because these ATS Foundation awards are intended for early career investigators, the NIH (or equivalent) proposal must be for a mentored career development award (e.g., K08, K23, or equivalent) or a Pathway to Independence Award program (K99/R00).
 Proposals submitted for the applicant’s first major independent research project grant (R01 or equivalent) will also be considered.
 The ATS Scientific Advisory Committee review will focus on (i) the relevance and scientific excellence of the proposed study on pulmonary, critical care, and sleep medicine; and (ii) potential for future scientific independence, e.g., extramural NIH support.